 Rainer Torrado is a photographer & art director who is living and working between Paris, Hong Kong, and Madrid.
-He regularly contributes to international fashion magazines, but this time he shares his stunning project XXY generation with us.
+He regularly contributes to international fashion magazines.
+We talked about his stunning project THE XXY GENERATION with him.

 What did you do before starting to answer this interview?
 Paris, Hong Kong, Madrid – We are a bit curious where in the world you might be right now and what you are working on.